 After our claim reserves are established, we will perform a premium deficiency calculation each fiscal quarter using best estimate assumptions as of the testing date.
 Per ASC 944, a premium deficiency reserve shall be recognized if the sum of expected claim costs and claim adjustment expenses, expected dividends to policyholders, unamortized acquisition costs, and maintenance costs exceeds related unearned premiums.
 The calculation of premium deficiency reserves requires the use of significant judgment and estimates to determine the present value of future premiums and present value of expected claims and expenses on our business.
 The present value of future premiums relies on, among other things, assumptions about persistency and repayment patterns on underlying loans.
 The present value of expected claims and expenses depends on assumptions relating to severity of claims and claim rates on current defaults, and expected defaults in future periods.
 These assumptions may also include an estimate of expected rescission activity.
 Assumptions used in calculating the deficiency reserves can be affected by volatility in the current housing and mortgage lending industries.
-To the extent premium patterns and actual claim experience differ from the assumptions used in calculating the premium deficiency reserve, the differences between the actual results and our estimate will affect future period earnings.
-In considering the potential sensitivity of the factors underlying our best estimate of premium deficiency reserves, it is possible that even a relatively small change in estimated claim rate or a relatively small percentage change in estimated claim amount could have a significant impact on the premium deficiency reserve, should one be needed, and, correspondingly, on our operating results.
+To the extent premium patterns and actual claim experience differ from the assumptions used in calculating the factors underlying our best estimate of premium deficiency reserves, it is possible that even a relatively small change in estimated claim rate or a relatively small percentage change in estimated claim amount could have a significant impact on the premium deficiency reserve, should one be needed, and, correspondingly, on our operating results.